-IPsec · Cloudflare Magic WAN docs

 IPsec

-Use Anycast IPSec as an on-ramp to connect with your entire virtual network.
-With an IPsec tunnel, you can route traffic from your network to Cloudflare's edge and define static routes to direct traffic down the correct tunnel.
+Use Anycast IPsec as an on-ramp to connect with your entire virtual network.
+With an IPsec tunnel, you can route traffic from your network to Cloudflare’s edge and define static routes to direct traffic down the correct tunnel.
+To learn more about Anycast IPsec, refer to What is IPsec?.

 Before you begin, make sure you already have an Account ID and API Key.